boothub-org/boothub-meta-template/skeleton/template/instructions.md

   - _Using the locally-installed BootHub-CLI_:
 Set the environment variable *BOOTHUB_OPTS=-DboothubRepoClass=org.boothub.repo.SingleSkeletonRepo -DboothubRepoPath=<your-base-directory>/{{ghProjectId}}/skeleton*

-See the [skeleton documentation](http://meta-template.boothub.org) for more info.
+See the [template documentation](http://meta-template.boothub.org) for more info.